Richardvnd/quadratic_qnm/README.md

+## Quadratic QNMs

-## Repo to test / work with the qnmfitsrd package.
+This is a repo of code to test / work with the qnmfitsrd package.